Should I Add Solar Panels to My New Home’s System?

 When signing your home purchase agreement, your sales agent will ask you if you would like to finance your new home’s solar or sign a lease agreement.
 The home’s listing price does not typically include the cost of the solar system.
 Any additional costs can weigh heavily on the homebuyer in the decision-making process.
 For this reason, leases can be an appealing option because they are less expensive than financing.
 For more information on leasing vs. solar ownership, read our article on Why You Should Own Your Solar (www.solarnegotiators.com/blog).

-Because the solar system is not owned by the homeowner, companies are not allowed to make additions, inspect, or repair leased systems or PPA’s.
+Because the solar system is not owned by the homeowner, companies are not allowed to make additions, inspect, or repair leased systems or PPAs.
 With a purchased system installed by a different contractor, companies may perform these services.
 However, the workmanship warranty provided by the installing contractor may be null-and-avoid after another company has tampered with or made additions to their existing system.

 To accommodate our customers, Solar Negotiators and Solar Maintenance Pros offer a replacement workmanship warranty upon services rendered.
-Our workmanship warranty offers lifetime coverage, and protection of the system, and production monitoring — so our customers know they haven’t compromised anything when they request a service call.
+Our workmanship warranty offers lifetime coverage, protection of the system, and production monitoring — so our customers know they haven’t compromised anything when they request a service call.

 Do I get to claim a second solar tax credit?

 If you chose to purchase your solar in 2020, you know that you are eligible* to claim the 26% Solar ITC (Investment Tax Credit).
 If you opted for a lease, unfortunately, the leasing company that owns your solar system will receive this credit.
 You can claim this credit when filing your annual federal tax return.
-If you do not have enough tax liability to claim the entire credit in the one year, you can use or “rollover” your remaining credits.
+If you do not have enough tax liability to claim the entire credit in one year, you can use or “roll over” your remaining credits.

 *We are not tax advisors and every client’s tax situation is different.
 You should consult a tax professional to better understand how the solar ITC will benefit you.